 The organization’s inaugural relief effort came in the autumn of 1881 when forest fires swept through Michigan.
-In subsequent years, under Barton’s leadership the Red Cross assisted victims of Mississippi River floods in 1882, an 1884 Ohio River flood, an 1884 typhoid epidemic in Dansville, New York, fires in Texas in 1885, an 1886 earthquake in Charleston, South Carolina, an 1887 Texas drought, an 1888 Mount Vernon, Illinois, tornado, an 1888 Jacksonville, Florida, yellow fever epidemic, the 1889 Johnstown, Pennsylvania, flood, the 1893–1894 South Carolina hurricane, the 1900 Galveston, Texas, hurricane and tidal wave, and the 1903 Butler, Pennsylvania, typhoid fever epidemic.
+In subsequent years, under Barton’s leadership the Red Cross assisted victims of Mississippi River floods in 1882; an 1884 Ohio River flood; an 1884 typhoid epidemic in Dansville, New York; fires in Texas in 1885; an 1886 earthquake in Charleston, South Carolina; an 1887 Texas drought; an 1888 Mount Vernon, Illinois, tornado; an 1888 Jacksonville, Florida, yellow fever epidemic; the 1889 Johnstown, Pennsylvania, flood; the 1893–1894 South Carolina hurricane; the 1900 Galveston, Texas, hurricane and tidal wave; and the 1903 Butler, Pennsylvania, typhoid fever epidemic.

 On the day after the U.S.S.
-Maine exploded in Havana Harbor, touching off the Spanish-American War (April 21–August 13, 1898), Barton was already rendering aid to wounded American sailors in a Havana hospital.
+Maine exploded in Havana Harbor, touching off the Spanish-American War (April 21–August 13, 1898), Barton was already helping wounded American sailors in a Havana hospital.
 Throughout the four-month-long conflict, Barton’s Red Cross coordinated relief efforts, supported hospitals, and established orphanages in Cuba.
 When the war ended, Barton was onboard the first ship to enter Havana Harbor transporting much-needed medical supplies.

 During later stages of Barton’s life, she authored several books including The Red Cross in Peace and War (1899), A Story of the Red Cross (1904), and The Story of My Childhood (1907).

 By the early 1900s, the American Red Cross had matured into a large nonprofit association that was no longer a good fit with Barton’s independent, hands-on leadership style.
-Following several highly-publicized disputes within the organization, Barton bowed to pressure from internal and external forces and resigned as president on May 14, 1904.
+Following several highly publicized disputes within the organization, Barton bowed to pressure from internal and external forces and resigned as president on May 14, 1904.
 The board of trustees accepted her resignation on June 16, 1904.

 Following her departure from the Red Cross, Barton remained active in charity work.
 In 1905, she established the National First Aid Association of America.
 Her new organization focused on basic first aid instruction and emergency preparedness.
-Barton served as honorary president of the association for the remainder of her life.
+Barton served as the honorary president of the association for the rest of her life.

 Death and Burial